It’s only February, and the Jopen Key Comet G Wand has a very good chance of being the best sex toy I try all year.

 Also ROBIN EGG BLUE.
 It is vibrant and delightful.

-The Comet G Wand comes in a cardboard box which entices you to “lay back and enjoy the ride” while simultaneously specifying the toy as “for external use only”1.
+The Comet G Wand comes in a cardboard box which entices you to “lay back and enjoy the ride” while simultaneously specifying the toy as “for external use only” ((The usual covering-our-asses language that many larger manufacturers put on their packaging.)).
 It does open up like a real box, with a foam cut-out nest for the toy, so I suppose you could use it for storage, but it’s no LELO box.

 It comes with a black drawstring bag with a helpful “KEY” tag on it (distinguishing it from the 5,000 other black storage bags I’ve amassed), but it’s thin, papery, and reminds me of a garbage bag.
 Which would be hilarious if this toy were garbage, but instead it’s just sad.
 A toy of this caliber deserves at least a little padding.